megha-baboria/Computer_Architecture_Project_Group26/README.md

-Champsim/results_10M/hawkeye_confidence_x - Contains results when confidence threshold is set to x Champsim/results_10M/ipcp_hakweye_ppx - Contains results when alpha-p threshold is set to x
+Champsim/results_10M/hawkeye_confidence_x - Contains results when confidence threshold is set to x Champsim/results_10M/ipcp_hakweye_ppx - Contains results when alpha-p threshold is set to x Champsim/results_10M/ipcp_hakweye_rrpvx - Contains results when rrpv for cache averse lines is set to x

+Champsim/Prefetcher/new_ipcp.l1d_pref,new_ipcp.l2c_pref - Contains ipcp with degree 1